 Along with salt, pepper is one of the oldest -- and most used -- spices in the world.
-Native to the eastern coast of southern India, tellicherry peppercorns were a much-prized trade good, often referred to as "black gold" and used as a form of commodity money.
+Native to the eastern coast of southern India, tellicherry peppercorns were a much prized trade good, often referred to as "black gold" and used as a form of commodity money.
 Black pepper was so valuable, it inspired Portugal's efforts to find a sea route to "the Orient" during the Age of Discovery, and consequently to the Portuguese colonial occupation of Asia, as well as the European exploration and colonization of the Americas.

 Black pepper is spicier than white pepper.
 Black Pepper gives off a warm and spicy flavor, and can be used to season almost any dish, cold or hot.
-Coarse black pepper is wonderful sprinkled on top of salads and pasta, or rubbed into meat before grilling.